exograph/vscode-extension/README.md

 # Exograph Language Support

-This extension provides syntax highlighting for Exograph files (the ".exo" extension) and Exograph code blocks in Markdown files.
+This extension provides syntax highlighting for Exograph files (the ".exo" and ".exotest" extensions) and Exograph code blocks in Markdown files.

 ## Installation